MYTRAFFIC/mytraffic.github.io/_posts/tech/2021-09-03-join-algorithms.md

 ## Closing words

 Thank you for reading this article!
 I hope I helped demystify a component we too-often treat as a complete black box.
-This article was limited a very simple case, but the algorithms generalize well to other situations: the code would be more complicated in order to deal with edge cases, but the algorithms stay the same.
+This article was limited to a very simple case, but the algorithms generalize well to other situations: the code would be more complicated in order to deal with edge cases, but the algorithms stay the same.
 If you want to deep dive into the inner workings of relational database, I strongly recommend [Use the index Luke](https://use-the-index-luke.com/).